About Camp fYrefly

 - Combating preconceived notions and confronting stereotypes

-out and coming-to-terms with sexual minority and gender diversity
+out and coming-to-terms with sexual and gender minority

 - Negotiating relationships with peers, parents, and care

 - Healthy dating and relationship skills

 - Challenging oppression through